Seemba-Gaming/docs/source/index.html.md

 The process to configure an application to react to specific URLs is platform-specific.
 ### IOS
-if you already have Deep Linking in your project, it means you have added at least one scheme to open with Deep Linking.
+if you already have Deep Linking in your project, it means you have added your scheme to open with Deep Linking.
-Just add a new scheme for us so your players can open seemba dierctly with a notification.
+You don't need to do anything, you're all set!

 ### Android
 if you already have Deep Linking in your project, it means you have an <code>AndroidManifest.xml</code> file, just add this line to your file :